casualwriter/powerpage/README.md

 ### Run Powerpage

-Powerpage is a single executable program.
-No installation is needed, just download and run ``powerpage.exe``.
+Powerpage is a single executable program. just download and run ``powerpage.exe``.

-* Simply download from "release" folder, unzip the file, and run ``powerpage.exe``
+* Simply download from [release](https://github.com/casualwriter/powerpage/tree/main/release) folder, unzip the file, and run ``powerpage.exe``
 * Source code and latest version can be downloaded from "source" folder.

 ### Files & Applications